 Note, however, that the images shown on this list were taken using imaging equipment attached to telescopes, and were selected solely to aid identification of the objects since some of their detail and structure may not be clearly visible through binoculars in less than perfect seeing conditions.

 That said, if you have a pair of binoculars lying about the house, use them to observe some of these beautiful deep-sky objects tonight.
+Or alternatively consider investing in a quality pair, like those found at Orion Telescopes & Binoculars.
 You’ll be glad you did, and what’s more you’ll have saved yourself all the trouble associated with setting up a telescope.
 So without further a do, let us start our binocular tour.

 Alpha Persei Cluster – Open Star Cluster